gokulkrishh/how-it-works/src/pages/react/redux/index.md

 }
 ```

-An example to see how our custom redux works.
+Now that we understood each methods of redux library.
+Lets see an example of how our custom redux works.

 ### Example: